yhsiang/blog/content/posts/gcp-kms-sign-ethereum-txs.md

 ---
-title: "Use GCP KMS to sign Ethereum trasactions"
+title: "Use GCP HSM to sign Ethereum trasactions"
 date: 2022-06-05T10:20:53+08:00
 author: LY Cheng
 authorTwitter: lyforever
-tags: [ "Web3", "GCP", "KMS", "Golang", "Ethereum" ]
+tags: [ "Web3", "GCP", "HSM", "Golang", "Ethereum" ]
-keywords: [ "web3", "gcp", "kms", "go", "secp256k1", "ethereum" ]
+keywords: [ "web3", "gcp", "hsm", "go", "secp256k1", "ethereum" ]
 draft: false
 ---

-## What is Google Cloud Key Management Service
+## What is GCP HSM
 It's a cloud key management service provided by GCP (Google Cloud Platform).
-It supports HSM (hardware security modules) and multiple algorithms to encrypt.
-You can read more from [here](https://cloud.google.com/security-key-management). we will only focus on asymmetric signing and secp256k1 algorithm.
+It supports HSM (hardware security modules) and multiple algorithms to encrypt and decrypt.
+You can read more from [here](https://cloud.google.com/security-key-management).
+We will only focus on asymmetric signing and secp256k1 algorithm.

 ## Generate a private key
-First, we need to generate a private key on GCP KMS.
+First, we need to generate a private key on GCP HSM.
 Here are commands we can use to generate. you need to install `gcloud` first.
 Check [this link](https://cloud.google.com/sdk/docs/install-sdk) to install.

 * Generate keyrings named `dev-test`